ShiraliObul/IMO_BreastCancer_Games/README.md

 - https://www.overleaf.com/4689443889ntycjykhgmfc

 # Results:
-- No drug scinario:
+### No drug scinario:
+    - Aim (proportions)
+    - Primary/Macromet = 15% of tumor is JNK+
+    - Micromet = 60% of tumor is JNK+
+    - Fibroblasts - fixed at approximately 10% of the population
- - Eqalibrium
+ - Equilibrium
   - ![Unknown](https://user-images.githubusercontent.com/65901034/199766323-18e0aeca-f153-4d9d-baf4-c850cdea03f5.png)

  - Proportion of three populations in the game